-The value-based arrangements BHN has with various payors include performance on the patient experience.
-The pie charts below show the approximate percent patient experience accounts for in the overall performance of the various types of plans:
+The value-based arrangements BHN has with various payors include performance on the member experience.

 The Centers for Medicare & Medicaid Services (CMS) also uses a Star Rating System to measure how well Medicare Advantage plans perform in several categories, including the patient experience.